aecamaclang/opttiming/README.md

 # opttiming: Predicting the optimal time to spend learning

-This R package implements the anaytical solution for predicting the optimal amount of time to spend learning before designating a species' habitat for protection, as described in:
+This R package implements the analytical solution for predicting the optimal amount of time to spend learning before designating a species' habitat for protection, as described in:

 Camaclang, AE, Chades, I, Martin, TG, and Possingham, HP.
 (2021) Predicting the optimal amount of time to spend learning before designating protected habitat for threatened species.
 Methods in Ecology and Evolution: _in press._